sz2404/PUI2018_sz2404/HW10_sz2404/README.md

 I followed the instructions from Dr.Bianco's notebook.

 ### Extra Credit for Part 2:
-I completed the EC2, plotting everything.
-In addition, I made an extra plot to investigate the energy efficiency of building.
+I only completed the EC2, plotting everything.
+In addition, I made an extra plot to investigate the 'energy efficiency' of building.

 ## Collaboration: